palant/palant.info/content/articles/malicious-code-in-pdf-toolbox-extension/index.md

 }
 ```

 You can again ignore the inline conditionals: both conditions are always true.
 The `PB` constant is only being used to somewhat mess up the timestamp when it is being stored in `localStorage.cfg`.
-But `qJ` becomes the number of millisecond since the first extension start.
+But `qJ` becomes the number of milliseconds since the first extension start.
 And `87217164` is slightly more than the number of milliseconds in 24 hours.

 So one only has to change the timestamp in `localStorage.cfg` for the request to the “configuration” file to happen.
 For me, only an empty JSON file is being returned however.
 I suspect that this is another detection prevention mechanism on the server side.
 There is a cookie being set, so it will likely take some time for me to get a real response here.
 Maybe there is also some geo-blocking here or other conditions.